 answered 23 Nov '13, 11:13

-So how does all this work?
-I like to think of it exactly as for feng shui, of feeling the flow of energies and arranging the various influences until they fit in nicely together like a jigsaw puzzle
+It's all about feeling the flow of energies and arranging the various influences until they fit in nicely together like a jigsaw puzzle.

 If you are seeing this message then the Inward Quest system has noticed that your web browser is behaving in an unusual way and is now blocking your active participation in this site for security reasons.
 As a result, among other things, you may find that you are unable to answer any questions or leave any comments.
 Unusual browser behavior is often caused by add-ons (ad-blocking, privacy etc) that interfere with the operation of our website.
 If you have installed these kinds of add-ons, we suggest you disable them for this website